carpentries-lab/metagenomics-workshop/_extras/guide.md

 ## Workshop Structure

-This Workshop is devided in 3 lessons:
+This Workshop is devided in 4 lessons:
 1. Project organization and management.
 2. Introduction to the command line.
+3. Introduction to R for metagenomics.
-3. Data processing and visualization for metagenomics.
+4. Data processing and visualization for metagenomics.

 ## Technical tips and tricks